listendev/lstn/docs/configuration.md

 # lstn configuration file

-The `lstn` CLI looks for a configuration file .lstn.yaml in your `$HOME` directory when it starts.
+The `lstn` CLI looks for a configuration file .lstn.yaml in your `$HOME` or current working directory when it starts.

 In this file you can set the values for the global `lstn` configurations.
 Anyways, notice that environment variables, and flags (if any) override the values in your configuration file.